-The best thing small business owners can do to get a fair loan agreement is to ascertain where the lender's profits are coming from.
-A fair lender should be turning most of their profit from interest rates reasonably based on the borrower's credit history.
+The best thing small business owners can do to get a fair loan agreement is to determine where the lender's profits come from.
+A fair lender should be turning most of their profit from interest rates that are reasonably based on the borrower's credit history.

-If the lender earns more money that way than from interest, then they'll be incentivized to reverse engineer loan agreements to force borrowers into default.
-Indeed, this is exactly how many predatory lending schemes are conceived – which is why no borrower should enter a contract in which the lender profits from their failure.
+If the lender earns more money this way than from interest, they have an incentive to reverse-engineer loan agreements to force borrowers into default.
+This is exactly how many predatory lending schemes are conceived – which is why no borrower should enter a contract in which the lender profits from their failure.